ManuelBuenAbad/ab_retirements/README.md

 📄 Description
 -----------------------------------------

-We consider whether nudging the investors/clients of a financial firm ("ABC Investments") results in a measurable increase in their willingness to increase their yearly contributions to their retirement account, and also whether these additional contributions are larger than usual, within a given timeframe from receiving the nudge (e.g. one month).
+We consider whether nudging the investors/clients of a financial firm (the fictional "ABC Investments") results in a measurable lift in their willingness to increase their yearly contributions to their retirement account, and also whether these additional contributions are larger than usual, within a given timeframe from receiving the nudge (e.g. one month).

 To complete this project, I: